ZivaVatra/raspberrypi-astro-capture/README.md

 So, the "rasbpi" folder goes on the raspberry pi, and you run "python ./imageServer.py" on the pi.
 This should respond with "Socket now listening".

-On your client, you can run "python ./capture.py $number_of_images_to_capture".
-And that is it.
+On your client, you can run "python ./capture.py $hostname/$IP_ADDRESS $number_of_images_to_capture $shutter_speed". $shutter_speed is how long to keep the shutter open, in seconds

 For example, with the server running:

 [code]
-$ python ./capture.py  2
+$ python ./capture.py  astrocam 1 2 6
 Ready status received.
 Commencing image capture Waiting.
 Worst case estimate 0.4 minutes for capture to complete.
 Receiving file of 48257554 bytes